madi-zh/madi-zh/README.md

 - 👋 Hi, I’m Madi Zhanbyrtayev, a Senior Developer from Kazakhstan!)
 - 👀 I’m interested in Golang, Python and LLMs.
+- Also, I am extensively learning MCP development, RAG implementations and high load systems.
-- 🌱 I’m currently learning Golang and Microservices architecture.
+- 🌱 I’m currently learning Rust and Microservices architecture.

 - 📫 If you're interested in one of my projects you can reach me with email m.zhanbyrtaev@gmail.com.
-- 😄 Pronouns: He/Him
 - ⚡ If you see an public repository on my profile, feel free to use it.